 top of page

-Radon Testing in Greater Pittsburgh (NRPP-Compliant, Fast Results)
+Certified Radon Testing in Greater Pittsburgh

 Radon is an odorless, invisible radioactive gas that can enter homes from the soil.
 Pennsylvania has one of the most serious radon problems in the U.S.—about 40% of tested homes exceed the EPA action level.
 Testing is the only way to know your level.
+This service is included in our Property Health Inspection package.

 Radon forms naturally from uranium in rock and soil and can accumulate indoors.
 In Pennsylvania, geology and housing characteristics make elevated levels common; ~40% of homes tested are above 4.0 pCi/L (the EPA’s action level).